 Essentially the result is this: we may experience short-term or long-term remission of symptoms.
 When I have no idea.
 I have never had a remission myself.
 However, the very fact FM is a central pain disorder, with central sensitization, and identified as a central sensitivity syndrome… may be the reason for its variability.

 We cannot argue with FM variability though can we?
 It does certainly change over time.
 As well as daily.
 But certainly slower changes over time.
 In my personal experience, however, there has always been consistent widespread pain at the core baseline as well as specific joint pain.
 The variations I have always experienced have much to do with things like working the wrong job, that can cause tremendous increases in pain or having a medication have moderate results for a duration.
 Certainly, after I was diagnosed there was a time when all my symptoms got quite a bit worse, picked up speed as it were.
-Then leveled out to the amount I have been known to experience since then.
+Then levelled out to the amount I have been known to experience since then.
 I have had FM, officially, for 18 years and have never experienced a remission or a time of substantially less pain.
 Nor a time of substantially more pain over time, unless it was job-related.
-Generally, my baselines remains consistent aside from the general fluctuations of the condition itself and flares.
+Generally, my baseline remains consistent aside from the general fluctuations of the condition itself and flares.
 Nevertheless, I can certainly see how it could be more variable.
 Given my response to work situations and the substantial pain that caused, I can think of other triggers that would likewise increase my pain and other lifestyle changes or better circumstances that would then decrease it.
 Given I have other pain conditions, it could simply be the pain is constantly aggravated neurologically by the existence of other chronic pain.
 I like the concept of this though.
 That the potential for remission or ebbs in the pain tide could in fact exist.